Where To Eat, Sleep, Love In Tita City

 But because I am kind and have the natural inclination to share the good that I know, I’ll let you in one of tita city’s secrets.
 It’s called Panay Kain, Tulog, ATBP (Filipino for "often eating, sleeping, et cetera" or "all eating, sleeping, et cetera") and as you may have guessed, I immediately fell in love with its name and what it promises.

-Along Panay Avenue in Quezon City you'll find the quiet complex (if you don’t count weekends, but consider it “healthy noise” as it comes from families getting together and sharing a meal) that may as well be the place to stay at to eat, sleep, and fall in love with tita city.
+Along Panay Avenue in Quezon City you'll find the quiet complex (if you don’t count weekends, but consider it “healthy noise” as it comes from families getting together and sharing a meal anyway) that may as well be the place to stay at to eat, sleep, and fall in love with tita city.

 Let me count the ways.